What is the Cost of Living in Atlanta, Georgia?

 According to BestPlaces.net, the cost of living in Atlanta is a 115.4 rating, compared to the averaging rating for the entire country, which is 100.

 To put this into perspective, let's look at some other cities with populations similar to Atlanta's (456,002 people):

 First of all, keep in mind that the entire metro Atlanta population is over 6 million residents.
 The intown population is lower and most intown neighborhoods are generally more expensive than the suburbs.
 While Atlanta is above the nation's average, it's hardly higher by a big margin, especially when you consider all that the city has to offer.
 This widely varies on the part of Atlanta you choose to settle in but there are many statewide trends.

-Housing prices in Atlanta are the biggest contributor to the city’s above-average cost of living.
-Currently, the median price for a house in Atlanta is $184,900.
+Housing prices in Atlanta are the biggest contributor to the city's above-average cost of living.
+Currently, the median price for a house in Atlanta is $312,000.
 However, that median accounts for a range of possibilities, from distressed houses to multimillion-dollar mansions in Buckhead.
-On average, single-family homes in Atlanta cost about $1,500 to $2,000 per square foot.
-Finding a home that fits both your budget and needs won’t be a problem!
+On average, single-family homes in Atlanta cost about $1,100 to $1,500 per square foot.

 In recent years, many newcomers and even Atlanta natives choose to purchase homes in the suburban and rural areas due to the lower housing costs and less crowded population.
 There are several amazing Atlanta suburbs worth considering, and many of them are treasure troves for great deals on beautiful homes!
 These suburbs are fantastic for stretching your buck in terms of enjoying other amenities like good school districts, local parks, and easily accessible shopping centers.